-- Identification of applicable legislative framework and monitoring of relevant changes in this framework for Maas Lloyd - Establish the Compliance policy and related procedures and keep them up-to-date. - Foster Compliance awareness with all employees and relevant suppliers for Maas Lloyd. - Coordinate the performance of Compliance Risk assessments and advice on the implementation of risk mitigating measures.
-A risk assessment methodology is used in which the inherent risks are assessed based on probability and impact (financial and non-financial), the control measures are assessed based on their effectiveness.
-Then the residual risk is determined and compared with the applicable risk tolerances.
-If needed additional measures are implemented. - Management of compliance incidents and follow up of actions, including investigating alleged abuse or breaches of integrity rules. - Issuing advice on disciplinary and employment measures upon proven violations
+- Identification of applicable legislative framework and monitoring of relevant changes in this framework for Maaslloyd - Establish the Compliance policy and related procedures and keep them up-to-date. - Foster Compliance awareness with all employees and relevant suppliers for Maaslloyd. - Coordinate the performance of Compliance Risk assessments and advice on the implementation of risk mitigating measures. - Management of compliance incidents and follow up of actions, including investigating alleged abuse or breaches of integrity rules. - Issuing advice on disciplinary and employment measures upon proven violations - Monitoring and reporting on Compliance to the Management Board and Supervisory Board - Support communication on Compliance with regulators